 Although this sounds like a lot for a renewable energy source, it is fairly harmless compared to the average emissions from burning oil: 742g CO2e per kWh.

-If solar panel owners want their panels to be carbon-neutral (meaning they balance the CO2 they release into the atmosphere by removing the same amount), they will need to have their panels for at least three years.
+If solar panel companies in UAE want their panels to be carbon-neutral (meaning they balance the CO2 they release into the atmosphere by removing the same amount), they will need to have their panels for at least three years.
 After three years of use, the overall carbon footprint of the solar panels drops to negative, as they will have prevented more emissions from being released into the atmosphere than it takes to create them.

 How do solar panels mostly cause pollution?